 • Spirulina may chelate arsenic out of the body.

-• Spirulina, like chlorella, is high in protein, a source of saturated fats, antioxidants, vitamins, and contains all of the essential amino acids.
+• Spirulina, like chlorella, is high in protein, a source of saturated fats, antioxidants, vitamins, and all essential amino acids.

 • Spirulina ingestion may protect the brain, prevent cognitive decline, and facilitate neurogenesis.

 • Spirulina binds with bile, which may reduce toxin reabsorption and bile acid malabsorption issues.
-In doing so, this will reduce cholesterol (not always a good thing) and triglycerides.
+Doing so will lower total cholesterol (not always good) and triglycerides.

 • Reduce insulin resistance and improve diabetes.

-• Might naturally inhibit COX-2 which may reduce pain and inflammation (might cause vascular issues, may only occur with COX-2 inhibitory drugs).
+• It might naturally inhibit COX-2, which may reduce pain and inflammation (it might cause vascular issues and only occur with COX-2 inhibitory drugs).

 So What Is the Issue With Chlorella/Spirulina and the Gut?

-Chlorella contains endotoxins within their cell wall just like Gram-negative bacteria.
+Chlorella contains endotoxins within its cell wall, just like Gram-negative bacteria.
 Yes, you read that right, the algae contain endotoxins.
-We have written a lot about endotoxins and how too much of them can negatively affect our health.
+We have written extensively about endotoxins and how too much can negatively affect our health.
 I believe that they are one cause of elevated Th1 inflammation and many health conditions stemming from it (heart disease, liver disease, diabetes, rheumatoid arthritis, psoriasis, rosacea, multiple sclerosis, and alkalizing spondylosis, to name a few).
 The cyanobacteria spirulina also contains endotoxins.19 20 21 22

 Ingestion of chlorella and spirulina should be fine in people with balanced immune systems, people with histamine intolerance (Th2 dominance), or if you have a good gut barrier and microbiome.
 The Gram-negative bacteria in our body produce endotoxins constantly; your detox and immune system can keep it in check if it is not overwhelmed.
 Gram-negative bacteria are natural flora in your gut, the endotoxins they produce are eliminated through stool and proper immune reactions unless you have leaky gut.
 They should not be absorbed into the bloodstream if you have a healthy gut, causing inflammatory issues.23

-Now the big question is, are all endotoxins similar and do they provoke similar responses in the human body?
-If they are all the same and elicit the same response, the endotoxins in chlorella and spirulina should cause increased Th1 inflammation in people with leaky gut.
-It appears in what limited studies that we have their endotoxins seem to be weaker in the stress they may cause to our cells, and the increase of the total inflammation in the body compared to most Gram-negative produced endotoxins.
-Their negative immune effects may be less than Gram-negative bacterial overgrowth, but it is unknown in studies their actions in one that has a Th1 elevated immune system, and what part of the body has issues with their exposure.
-For example, immune reactions from endotoxins produced by Campylobacter in the gut seem to damage the MMC causing motility issues where immune responses from endotoxins by Klebsiella seem to attack the formation of collagen and harm the spine and joints.24 25 26 27
+Now the big question is, are all endotoxins similar, and do they provoke similar responses in the human body?
+If they all elicit the same response, the endotoxins in chlorella and spirulina should cause increased Th1 inflammation in people with leaky gut.
+It appears that, in our limited studies, their endotoxins seem to be weaker in the stress they may cause to our cells, and the increase in total inflammation in the body compared to most Gram-negative produced endotoxins.
+Their adverse immune effects may be less than those of Gram-negative bacterial dysbiosis.
+Still, it is unknown in studies what their actions are in one with a Th1 elevated immune system, and which part of the body has issues with their exposure.
+For example, immune reactions from endotoxins produced by Campylobacter in the gut damage the MMC, causing motility issues.
+In contrast, immune responses to Klebsiella endotoxins seem to attack collagen in the spine and joints.24 25 26 27

-Nevertheless, there are studies that cast doubt that chlorella and spirulina increase Th1 reactions and may decrease them, even though they contain endotoxins.
-A few studies also show that chlorella and spirulina may protect the body from Gram-negative endotoxins.
+Nevertheless, some studies doubt whether chlorella and spirulina increase Th1 reactions and may decrease them, even though they contain endotoxins.
+Studies also show that chlorella and spirulina may protect the body from Gram-negative endotoxins.
 That being said, I believe people with Th1 dominance should still avoid the ingestion of chlorella and spirulina until we have more studies.
-In an overwhelmed immune system, the bodies reaction to the endotoxins in chlorella and spirulina may be upregulated, and if you have leaky gut, the endotoxins could get into the bloodstream and trigger systemic inflammation from the immune imbalance.
+The body’s reaction to the endotoxins in chlorella and spirulina may be upregulated in an overwhelmed immune system.
+If you have leaky gut, the endotoxins could get into the bloodstream and trigger systemic inflammation from the immune imbalance.
 There are different supplements that one can take to modulate their immune system or get the benefits that each performs; there is no strong need to take either to improve one’s health if you have Th1 dominance issues.28 29 30

-Both supplements may improve one’s health, but I believe they should be avoided if you are suffering from strong Gram-negative overgrowth or extreme Th1 dominance.
+Both supplements may improve one’s health, but I believe they should be avoided if you suffer from strong Gram-negative overgrowth or extreme Th1 dominance.

 1. https://www.jstor.org/stable/3106856?seq=1#page_scan_tab_contentshttps://www.jstor.org/stable/3106856?seq=1#page_scan_tab_contents